mkovarik/mysite/src/financial_statistics/00_introduction.md

 # Financial Statistics

-Contained here are some (ongoing) notes on the mathematical statistics and econometrics.
+Contained here are some (ongoing) notes on mathematical statistics and econometrics.

-These notes are not entirely self-contained.
-Nor can they suffice as an introduction to statistics.
-And they may not even be correct in places.
-Proceed at your own caution.
+When the project is complete, the table of contents should be similar to:

+1. Probability Theory
+2. Mathematical Statistics
+3. Regression Models
+4. Time Series Models
+5. Stochastic Calculus
+6. Financial Applications